johnwesleyappleton/bayes-filter/README.md

-# bayes-filter
+# Bayes Filter
-Bayes filter to estimate the location of a robot in a 2-dimensional environment.
+In this project, I implemented a Bayes filter to estimate the location of a robot in a 2-dimensional environment.